itmo-mbss-lab/sr_labs_book/README.md

 ![Fugure 1](https://analyticsindiamag.com/wp-content/uploads/2020/12/image.png "VoxCeleb.
 A large scale audio-visual dataset of human speech")

-**Content:** the repository contains materials for self-performing five labs.
+**Content:** the repository contains materials (now only in russian language) for self-performing five labs.
 The titles of the labs are listed below.

 - Lab work 1.
 Informative features of speech signals: feature extraction.
 - Lab work 2.
 Voice activity detector training.